Leaving Canada (emigrants)

-- disposing of or giving up a home in Canada and establishing a permanent home in another country;
+- you dispose of or give up your home in Canada and establish a permanent home in another country;

-- having your spouse or common-law partner or dependants leave Canada; and
+- your spouse or common-law partner or dependants leave Canada; and

-- disposing of personal property and breaking social ties in Canada, and acquiring or establishing them in another country.
+- you dispose of personal property and break social ties in Canada, and acquire or establish them in another country.

 When do you become a non-resident?

-When you leave Canada to settle in another country, you usually become a non-resident for income tax purposes on the latest of the following dates:
+When you leave Canada to settle in another country, you usually become a non-resident for income tax purposes on the latest of:

 - the date you leave Canada;

-- the date your spouse or common-law partner and dependents leave Canada; or
+- the date your spouse or common-law partner and dependants leave Canada; or

-- the date you become a resident of the country to which you are immigrating.
+- the date you become a resident of the country you settle in.

-If you lived in another country before living in Canada and you are leaving Canada to re-establish a residence in the other country, you usually become a non-resident on the date you leave Canada.
+If you lived in another country before living in Canada and you leave Canada to resettle in that country, you usually become a non-resident on the date you leave Canada.
 This applies even if your spouse or common-law partner temporarily stays in Canada to dispose of your home.

-- want to receive a refund because you paid too much tax in the tax year.
+- you want to receive a refund because you paid too much tax in the tax year.